hernanmd/web/doc/BioSmalltalk-1.0.md

 	execute.
 ```

-##### Advanced filters
+#### Advanced filters

-Splitting a genome PED by chromosome.
+##### Splitting a genome PED by chromosome.

 This script generates N files according to the number of chromosomes if non-human data is used, using the provided species parameter (cow, dog, horse, mouse, etc).
-The list of supported organisms is at: https://www.cog-genomics.org/plink/1.9/input#chr_set
+The list of supported organisms is currently available at: [https://www.cog-genomics.org/plink/1.9/input#chr_set](https://www.cog-genomics.org/plink/1.9/input#chr_set)

 ```smalltalk
 | samplesDir |